-These individuals are drawn to brands that seemingly understand, speak, and connect with them as Millennials have their beliefs and passions and stand behind them firmly.
+They are drawn to brands that understand, speak, and connect with them.
+Millennials have their beliefs and passions and stand behind them firmly.
 When marketing to this generation, it’s essential to encompass these ideas into your social media and marketing as they will help you gain traction.

 Don’t Be Basic With Generation Z

-Generation Z individuals have a shorter attention span than their Millennial counterparts, so it’s vital to make an excellent first impression as that will draw them in.
+Gen Zers have a shorter attention span than their Millennial counterparts, so it’s vital to make an excellent first impression that will draw them in.
 If you catch their attention, they will likely remain loyal to your brand for quite some time, if not forever.
-These individuals aren’t interested in purchasing your product until they’ve fallen in love with the experience; utilize influencer marketing, and share what your product can do for them.
+They want to fall in love with an experience, then they will purchase your product.
+To do this, utilize influencer marketing and share what your product can do for them.